 A low result may be caused by a lack of zinc in your diet.
 Zinc can be found in red meat, poultry, pulses, seeds and nuts.

-Your Mineral Check includes 1st class postage and packaging for you to send your blood sample directly to our laboratory for analysis.
+Your Mineral Check Blood Test includes 1st class postage and packaging for you to send your blood sample directly to our laboratory for analysis.
 If you live in an area where you cannot rely on the post or you simply want to ensure that your sample arrives at the laboratory the following day, you may wish to send your blood sample guaranteed next day delivery for extra reassurance.

 Your blood sample will be analysed at one of our chosen laboratories.
 You can be assured of fast, accurate results from one of our accredited independent providers of clinical diagnostic tests.

 Our medical team will comment on out-of-range blood results and give you follow-up advice where necessary.
-If you need it, a PDF copy of your Mineral Check results can be downloaded for your doctor.
+If you need it, a PDF copy of your Mineral Check Blood Test results can be downloaded for your doctor.

 Stay motivated by filling in your online health and lifestyle questionnaire and seeing how improvements in your lifestyle can influence your results.
 Your medical and family history gives us vital information when interpreting your results.